teddywing/QWAZERTY/README.md

 normal mode emoji can, for example, be bound to a frequent action, enabling access to functionality with a single button press.

+Two versions of the layout exist.
+Both make the following changes to Apple's built-in U.S. QWERTY layout:

+* Move the "grave accent"/"tilde" key to the left of the "1" numeral key.
+* Turn the key next to the left "Shift" into an "emoji" key.

+In addition to those modifications, the `QWAZERTY.bundle` version swaps the "\" and "Enter" keys.
+This may not work in all applications.
+To ensure the swap works in all contexts, see the [Karabiner section](#karabiner).

 ## The Emoji Key
 ISO keyboards have one more key than ANSI keyboards.
 QWAZERTY uses this "extra"